kang1717/TOPIC/README.md

 ## Usage

-## 1. Running only SPINNER code (crystal structure prediction part)
+## 1. Running only TOPIC code (crystal structure prediction part)

-Check the examples in the /SPINNER-directory/examples/csp directory.
+Check the examples in the /TOPIC-directory/examples/csp directory.

-To use SPINNER, 1 file (XXX.yaml) and 1 directories (input directory and src) are required.
+To use TOPIC, 1 file (XXX.yaml) and 1 directories (input directory and src) are required.

 ### input file (XXX.yaml; XXX is named by the user)
-Parameter list to control SPINNER code is listed in XXX.yaml.
+Parameter list to control TOPIC code is listed in XXX.yaml.
 The simplest form of input.yaml is described below:
 ```YAML
 # XXX.yaml